 To achieve the ambition of the European Green Deal, significant investments are needed.
 The private sector will play a key role in financing the green transition.
 This requires consistent strategies, innovative regulatory frameworks and smart instruments.
 National governments will also be instrumental in financing the transition by sending the right price signals and reorienting public expenditure towards sustainable policies.
 They also need to stimulate demand for more sustainable goods and services through green public procurement and reduce the carbon footprint of public services.
 A solid governance framework will ensure that decision-makers are accountable to future generations.

-To address these challenges, DG REFORM is supporting Member States in the areas of:
+To address these challenges, SG REFORM is supporting Member States in the areas of:

 EXAMPLES OF SUPPORT